InnoDB: High Performance vs. Reliability with dbWatch

 Image 1 – dbWatch Performance jobs

-Simply expand the Performance job section and you will see a couple of database-based jobs that can help you monitor the binlog cache, monitor your database load, and your lock statistics.
-It can show you your memory setup, your query cache hit rate, session load, temporary table status, etc.But we are interested in one job – that’s the InnoDB buffer pool checking job.
+By expanding the Performance job section, you can monitor various aspects, including binlog cache, database load, lock statistics, memory setup, query cache hit rate, session load, and temporary table status.
+One critical job to focus on is the InnoDB buffer pool checking job.

-Right-click the job, click Details, and you should see this screen which explains what the job does in detail:
+Right-click the job, select Details, and you will see a detailed explanation of what the job does:

 Image 2 – InnoDB buffer pool hit ratio details

-This graph depicts the hit ratio for the InnoDB buffer pool.
-In order to ensure that your InnoDB instances follow high-performance principles, aim for:
+The graph above depicts the hit ratio for the InnoDB buffer pool.
+To ensure high performance:

-dbWatch also shows you a graph that depicts the actual usage of the InnoDB buffer pool by your database instances. –it shows the total number of the buffer pool read requests and how many of them accessed the disk:
+dbWatch also provides a graph that illustrates the actual usage of the InnoDB buffer pool, showing the total read requests and how many accessed the disk:

 Summary

-Keep your database instances run smoothly, try dbWatch Control Center today
+Keep your database instances running smoothly.
+Try dbWatch Control Center today.

 Most Popular